Problems with a vehicle purchase can DMV help me

 Before filing a complaint with DMV, attempt to resolve the problem with the other party or firm.

-If your attempts are unsuccessful, and you wish to submit information for our files, complete the enclosed Record of Complaint Form (INV 172A) and attach photocopies of all documents related to the complaint.
+If your attempts are unsuccessful, and you wish to submit information for DMV files, complete the Record of Complaint Form (INV 172A) and attach photocopies of all documents related to the complaint.
 Do not send original documents.

 Refer to the back of the attached Record of Complaint Form for statewide office locations.
 Send the complaint and photocopied documents to the Investigations District Office closest to where the sale took place or dealer is located.
 Remember that civil or small claims actions are the means by which you may seek damages or reimbursement of any loss you may have suffered.
 DMV cannot assist you in this aspect of problem.